neoedenergo/mod-all-classes-hunter-pet/README.md

 ## **1 - Giving characters pet-related spells:**

-No matter the mechanism you choose to teach characters the hunter pet skills, you need to have this line on your worldserver.conf:
+Azerothcore checks if characters have spells that don't correspond to their class and deletes them, in order to avoid this you must have the following line on your ``worldserver.conf``:

 ``ValidateSkillLearnedBySpells = 0``